ShinyDratini/web-scraping-data-mining/README.md

 Five  → 5
 Inventory Quantity

-Availability is originally stored as text:
+The website provides availability as text:

 In stock (22 available)

-Regular expressions are used to extract the numerical quantity:
+Regex is used to extract the quantity:

 22
-Tax and Reviews
+Other Fields

-Tax values are converted to numeric values and review counts are converted to integers to make the fields suitable for analysis.
+Tax values are converted to numeric values and review counts are converted to integers so they can be used directly for analysis.

 📁 Project Structure
 web-scraping-data-mining/